metabrainz/musicbrainz-server/RELEASING.md

 1. Edit the unreleased version “next” in the
    [Jira MBS project administration panel](https://tickets.metabrainz.org/projects/MBS?selectedItem=com.atlassian.jira.jira-projects-plugin:release-page) to set the field “Release date” to the current date and the field “Name” also to the current date (or to “Schema Change, Year Q#” for schema change release).

-2. Make sure that the field “Fix Version” is set to this version for all the [tickets in beta testing](http://tickets.musicbrainz.org/secure/IssueNavigator.jspa?reset=true&jqlQuery=status+%3D+%22In+Beta+Testing%22+and+project+%3D+mbs).
-If needed, use “Tools”, “Bulk Change”, “Edit Issues”, without “Send mail for this update”.

-3. Close all tickets
+2. Close all tickets
    [`status = "In Beta Testing" and project = MBS`](http://tickets.musicbrainz.org/secure/IssueNavigator.jspa?reset=true&jqlQuery=status+%3D+%22In+Beta+Testing%22+and+project+%3D+mbs)
    as "Fixed."

-4. Make sure all the tickets have a type that makes sense, enough information to be understandable, and the appropriate components set.

-5. Create a new version named “next” with “TBD” as description.
+3. Create a new version named “next” with “TBD” as description.

-6. Release the current version.
+4. Release the current version.
 All open tickets should be moved to the next version.

-7. Archive any previous versions still marked as "Released", except for the latest schema change release.
+5. Archive any previous versions still marked as "Released", except for the latest schema change release.

 ### Blog